 Retiring in Rhode Island

-Rhode Island, located on the East Coast of the United States, is a popular retirement destination for many Americans seeking a small, friendly state with access to the ocean, cultural events, and a mild climate.
-With its stunning coastline, charming towns, and bustling cities, Rhode Island offers a unique retirement experience that attracts many retirees every year.
-According to data from the U.S. Census Bureau in 2020, Rhode Island had a population of approximately 1.1 million people, with over 16% of the population being over the age of 65, making it one of the top states with a large retirement population.
+According to data from the U.S. Census Bureau, in 2022, Rhode Island had a population of approximately 1.1 million people, with over 18.9% of the population being over the age of 65, making it one of the top states with a large retirement population.
+Learn more about retiring in Rhode Island.

-• Small state feel: Rhode Island has a small state feel, with many charming towns and friendly communities.
+• Small state feel: The island has a small-state feel, and there are many charming towns and friendly retirement communities in Rhode Island.
 Retirees can enjoy living in a close-knit environment that offers a sense of community and belonging.

 • Ocean access: Rhode Island is home to numerous beaches and marinas, providing ample opportunities for boating, fishing, and other water activities.